NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 # ETL Pipeline for SWS API

 ## Overview
 This ETL (Extract, Transform, Load) pipeline automates the process of retrieving, transforming, and loading financial data from the Simply Wall St (SWS) API into a PostgreSQL database.
+The pipeline is designed to make financial data processing and analysis easier by automating data flow, allowing for efficient querying, manipulation, and further analysis.

+## ETL Pipeline Process

+- **Extract**: Retrieves raw financial data via the Simply Wall St API using pre-defined query templates.

+- **Transform**: Cleanses and transforms the data, including flattening nested JSON structures, handling missing data, and standardizing formats for consistency.

+- **Load**: Loads the transformed data into a PostgreSQL database, making it ready for analysis, querying, and reporting.

 ## 🧰 Tech Stack